A Bag of PrettyLitter

 If you introduced multiple cats, follow the golden rule: get a litter box for each cat in the house plus one extra.
 Cats cannot share litter boxes for behavioral and health reasons, and each cat feels safe and secure in their own box with its familiar smells.

 If you have just one litter box, the dominant cat could be trying to bully the other and keep her away from the litter box.
-Again, get each cat their own special litter box.
+This is common behavior for felines trying to establish dominance.
+So make sure you get each cat their own special litter box.

-The solution to an insecure, territorial or pregnant cat is to provide them with a better alternative.
+If your cat is pregnant, provide them with a better alternative.
 A cat cave can be a snuggly box or enclosed space where a kitty can hide and feel safe.
-Place the cat cave near the litter box where the cat will still have the familiar smells of the litter box.
+Place the cat cave near the litter box, where the cat will still have the familiar smells of the litter box.

 PrettyLitter cat litter bag on display with blue geometric shapes in the background